“Sorry, Not Tonight?” Managing Desire Discrepancies Between Partners

 hormones

-normalize what you and your partner(s) are experiencing - addressing your experiences allow you to emotionally turn toward one another.
+Normalize what you and your partner(s) are experiencing ; address your different experiences; emotionally turn toward one another.

-create consistent space for sexual health communication without judgement - discussing desire discrepancies shouldn’t only come up when there’s a grievance.
+Create a consistent space for sexual health communication without judgment; discuss desire discrepancies outside of moments of grievance.

-be open to creating new forms of nonsexual sexual touch and intimacy - challenge traditional sexual narratives.
+be open to exploring new forms of sexual and non-sexual intimacy; challenge traditional sexual narratives.

-identify if a sex therapist is needed - a therapist can help with communication barriers, stuck areas, and sexual expectations.
+Identify if a sex therapist could be beneficial; a therapist can help with communication barriers, stuck areas, and sexual expectations.

-There is not an definite way to cure desire discrepancies.
-Like it or not, it exists in many relationships.
-However, its occurrence doesn’t have to be suffocating to your relationship.
-In fact, when grace, open communication, and the willingness to explore are present, relationships are able to rewire their sexual relationship and find balance.
+Like it or not, desire discrepancies exist in most relationships.
+However, its impact doesn’t have to feel suffocating to your relationship.
+In fact, when patience, open communication, and the willingness to explore are present, relationships are able to rewire their sexual scripts and find balance.

 Is desire discrepancies a factor in your relationship?
 See if relational therapy is for you.